 1 lg. jar of spicy red-pepper pasta sauce

 I can kidney beans

 Put 2 cups of rice into a pot with double the water (you can substitute broth for the water to add flavour, or add a tbsp of butter.
 Or both!).
 Bring to a boil, then cover and turn the heat to low for 25-30 minutes (longer if you're using brown rice).

 Brown some ground beef in a BIG pan or pot.
-Season to taste (salt, pepper, onion powder, italian seasoning etc.).
+Season to taste (salt, pepper, onion powder, Italian seasoning etc.).

 Dice bell peppers, sweet onions or shallots, and mushrooms, and add the vegetables to the meat, along with 1 tsp. minced garlic (or more! mmm!).

-Once the onions have become a little translucent, add the spicy red-pepper sauce, a can of corn, and can of kidney beans.
+Once the onions have become a little translucent, add the spicy red-pepper sauce, a can of corn, and a can of kidney beans.
 Simmer on low, stirring frequently, until the rice is done.